-Subsequent to year end and given recent developments in Victoria State, a continued lockdown can result in further decline in service delivery and impact the returns on investment.
+The social, health and economic consequences of the COVID-19 pandemic continue to evolve rapidly and have major impacts across the Globe.
+Subsequent to year end, the impact of the ongoing COVID-19 pandemic and measures to contain the virus, may result in further decline in service delivery and impact the returns on investment.
 The impact of the continued lockdown is not quantified due to a number of variable factors in the current environment.
 The Company continues to reassess its operating model to ensure sustainability.